freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/01-responsive-web-design/css-grid/create-your-first-css-grid.md

 # --description--

-Convierte cualquier elemento HTML en una cuadrícula al establecer la propiedad `display` a `grid`.
-Esto te da la habilidad de usar todas las demás propiedades asociadas con CSS Grid.
+Turn any HTML element into a grid container by setting its `display` property to `grid`.
+This gives you the ability to use all the other properties associated with CSS Grid.

 **Nota:** en CSS Grid, el elemento padre se refiere como el <dfn>contenedor</dfn> y sus hijos se llaman <dfn>elementos</dfn>.